 I read a post as I walked the Camino in 2018, titled “20 Truths About Walking The Camino”.
 That post was how my life was at that very moment.
-I laughed, hard.
+I laughed.
+Hard.
 I then thought about what I would add or change to that list.
 After walking a second Camino in 2019, here’s my 25 Realities of Walking the Camino de Santiago (Francés route).

 Now I’ve had time to reflect on my own wander, my solo Camino walk from Saint Jean Pied de Port to Santiago, I thought I would write my own post of what I see as the realities of walking the Camino.